-#BOSSIPSounds: Ty’ahna Maray Gets The Last Laugh In Long-Awaited “5 Minutes” Video
+#BOSSIPSounds: Tyahna Maray Gets The Last Laugh In Long-Awaited “5 Minutes” Video

 You can hear the passion with my vocals and it’s about a situationship where you shouldn’t be talking to this person–you know he a thot anyway (laughs) BUT you still talk to them and I feel like everybody can relate to that in some way whether it’s a friend you shouldn’t be talking to anymore or a partner so that’s how it came about.”

-With an amazing support system and undeniable talent, Ty’ahna has everything necessary for an even bigger 2021.
+With an amazing support system and undeniable talent, Tyahna has everything necessary for an even bigger 2021.

 “You know how they say you have to endure with patience in everything and I had to learn that because before when it was just my mother and I, before I had a whole team, I’m just like ‘oh, all I need is a record deal and it’s done’ but, really, even when you do sign that’s really the beginning, that’s where all the hard work really goes… so, with patience, I had to learn that–I’ve been wanting to do stuff like this since I was 12 but it’s like ‘it wasn’t your time’ you know, so it’s like now as you go through this journey or whatever you’re learning like ‘wow, just wait, everything will start coming together’

-And it’s so crazy because initially I wanted to title the EP ‘Who Is Ty’Ahna Maray’ but was like ‘this really don’t say much about me’ like, you know, it’s my perspective on how I handle things but it’s not me, for sure, so we changed it to “Patience.”
+And it’s so crazy because initially I wanted to title the EP ‘Who Is Tyahna Maray’ but was like ‘this really don’t say much about me’ like, you know, it’s my perspective on how I handle things but it’s not me, for sure, so we changed it to “Patience.”

 But wait, Ty’Ahna wasn’t done and dropped BTS footage from the “5 Minutes” shoot: